 Why?
 Because governments want to make it easier for first-timers to buy property.

 In countries like Australia, some states including Victoria, impose a higher rate of stamp duty on foreigners, to keep prices affordable for local buyers.

-On the other hand, countries like New Zealand has no stamp duty in order to attract more foreigners to buy real estate in the country.
+On the other hand, countries like New Zealand have no stamp duty in order to attract more foreigners to buy real estate in the country.

 Why do I need to pay stamp duty?

-Stamp duty was introduced long time ago as a fee when transferring legal documents, related to a property purchase (for example).
+Stamp duty was introduced long time ago as a fee when transferring legal documents, related to property purchases (for example).